nguyensjsu/cmpe281-avengers/XP Values/XP-Core-Value-Respect.md

+Week #8

+The art of maximizing the amount of work completed is essential.
+This was the last week for implementation of the project.
+Each one had dedicatedly worked on their modules and simultaneously worked effectively toward the whole project.

+We had been integrating the modules and trying to make them work.
+We had various conflicting functions, API and variables.
+Deciding common terms, respecting each ones opinion played and important role and then we drew a conclusion.

+We have both python as well as nodejs code for backend.
+The nodejs code is tightly coupled and we had to deploy the backend code for different modules in different clusters according to the requirements.
+We integrated python code with the UI.
+Some issues that we faced also included an issue related to free-tier account on AWS.
+We were not able to create more number of nodes on AWS as per the architecture needs, and so each team member raised a concern/ticket to AWS support, to get the issue resolved as soon as possible.

+Overall, we had a long, hardworking week where each team member co-operated and contributed respectfully to complete the project in good shape.

 Week #7

 This week we were considering all the options of integrating the frontend and the backend codes.
 We have a backend code which connects to mongodb cluster on aws running in private subnet and connected to a bastion host.
 The other backend code is the nodejs code which connects to the UI frontend.